anshooarora/kinsjen/Readme.md

 $ npm start
 ```

-App will start on port:4200.
+App will start on `port:4200`.

-Alternatively, you can use MySql or Postgres, by specifying the profile:
+Alternatively, you can use MySQL or PostgreSQL, by specifying the profile:

 ```
 # mysql